deoxykev/cm2.fi/README.md

 - Personal script/files hosting
 - World's shortest URL redirector service using IDN normalization at 5 characters (`㎠.ﬁ/test`)
+  - Also will archive shortlinked URLs using the wayback machine
 - http localhost ssh forwarding tunnel to `https://x.cm2.fi` with SSL

 ## Usage